florida fishing charters florida fishing charter

 Where are you located?

-True to our claim to find our clients the best in west central and southwest Florida inshore fishing...we are centrally located in-between Florida's largest natural estuary (Tampa Bay Estuary)and Florida's largest undeveloped estuary (Charlotte Harbor Estuary).
+True to our claim to find our clients the best in west central and southwest Florida inshore fishing...we are centrally located in-between Florida's largest natural estuary (Tampa Bay Estuary) and Florida's largest undeveloped estuary (Charlotte Harbor Estuary).
 We act as a "fish nomad" and travel from Homosassa to the north and Sanibel to the south, depending on where fishing is best for the species in quest.
-We have over two decades of continuous full time guiding experience in Homosassa, New Port Richey, Tarpon Springs, Clearwater, Tampa, St. Petersburg, Bradenton, Sarasota, Venice, Boca Grande, Port Charlotte, Captiva, Sanibel and Ft.
+As of 2015, we have 28 years of continuous full time guiding experience in Homosassa, New Port Richey, Tarpon Springs, Clearwater, Tampa, St. Petersburg, Bradenton, Sarasota, Venice, Boca Grande, Port Charlotte, Captiva, Sanibel and Ft.
 Myers.
 We feel our central location and vast professional experience in these areas offers a uniqueness not truly found by any other guide on the gulf coast.
 This luxury also allows us to travel within that range for our guests who are under restricted time constraints and to run our fishing charters where we feel the fishing will be best.
 Bottom line is---minimum running time... we do all the traveling on our time and before your fishing charter begins.
+Please see "Our Locations" here.

 What is Florida flats, backcountry and near shore fishing?